rsksmart/devportal/docs/02-developers/04-quickstart/remix.md

 ## Verifying the Contract on Rootstock Explorer

-Go back to Remix file explorer and go to `contracts -> artifacts -> build-info`.
+To verify the deployed contract on the explorer, go back to Remix file explorer and go to `contracts -> artifacts -> build-info`.
 In this folder there will be a json file containing the information of the compilation process.
 You’ll need this in order to verify the contract on the [Rootstock Testnet Explorer](https://explorer.testnet.rootstock.io/).
-Copy the whole content of the input attribute (just the value; what’s inside the curly brackets) and paste it in a separate json file in your computer or code editor.
+Copy the whole content of the input attribute, i.e what’s inside the curly braces.
+For e.g, if input value contains `{ value1: 1, value2: 2 }`, file format should be: `{ value1: 1, value2: 2 }`, and paste it in a separate json file in your computer or code editor.

 ![deployed contract artifact](/img/developers/quickstart/9-remix.png)